AymenTM/CS50-2k17---Psets/README.md

 ```
 —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —
 ## Week 2: Crypto
-caesar.c : a program to caesar cipher a text
+**caesar.c** : a program that ciphers a text per Caesar's cipher.
 ```javascript
 ~/workspace/pset2/ (master) $ ./caesar 13
 Be sure to drink your Ovaltine!
 Or fher gb qevax lbhe Binygvar!
 ```

-vigenere.c : a program to vigenere cipher a text
+**vigenere.c** : a program that ciphers a text per Vigènere's cipher.
 ```javascript
 ~/workspace/pset2/ (master) $ ./vigenere bacon
 Meet me at the park at eleven am